Vote with Pride

 September is National Voter Registration Month!
 The right to vote is fundamental to your participation in this democracy.

-Both because we value and encourage our students’ participation in the political process, and because we are required to do so under the Higher Education Act, below you will find certain information and deadlines as they relate to voting in Texas (Oklahoma Information).
+Because we value and encourage our students’ participation in the political process, and we are required to do so under the Higher Education Act, below you will find certain information and deadlines as they relate to voting in Texas (Oklahoma Information).
 We have included some guides below to make the voting process and voter registration easy to follow.

 Avoid the Lines